Celebrating our Marine Conservation project in Thailand!Project & Pod News / 20 December 2018

 In 2018 alone, the team has:

 - removed nearly 20,000 coral predators from the coral reefs surrounding Koh Tao

-- former Pod Volunteer Raul published a book on Sea Slugs of Koh Tao
+- former Pod Volunteer and current team member Raul published a book on Sea Slugs of Koh Tao

 - made over 250 submissions to their whale shark and sea turtle Identification Program